 It’s one of Mexico’s newest magic towns.
 However, that decision was somewhat contentious as, unlike most pueblos magicos, Ajijic does not have the centuries-old architecture that most other towns do.
 In fact, there are only three buildings left with historic significance.

-Still, the town is home to Mexico’s biggest expat population, so there’s definitely a reason to visit.
+Still, the town is home to Mexico’s biggest expat population, so there’s a reason to visit.

 Given the proximity to Lake Chapala and the Sierra Madre Mountains, Ajijic is the perfect place to disconnect from the world and reconnect with nature.
 There, you can enjoy spending time in the lake and natural hot springs.

-Getting there: Renting a car and driving the 34 miles from Guadalajara to Ajijic is the quickest way, or you can get a direct bus.
-Alternatively, check out some of the day tours below.
+Renting a car and driving the 34 miles from Guadalajara to Ajijic is the quickest way, or you can get a direct bus.

 Streets in Mazamitla